Loading…

 | < −15% | 2 |

 For most companies GAAP revenue is the right number.
 But for some sectors it isn't — and the rubric makes a narrow, deliberate exception.
 A ±1 Tier 1 adjustment can apply to any company when a single-quarter event (an impairment, an acquisition, an FX swing, a divestiture) makes GAAP revenue unrepresentative.
 A larger ±2 Tier 2 adjustment is reserved for sectors where GAAP revenue is structurally the wrong metric.
-That list is closed and only includes:
+That list is closed and maintained internally:

 We compare GAAP EPS growth to revenue growth.
 If EPS outruns revenue by 5 percentage points or more, that's margin expansion and the score gets +1.
 If EPS trails revenue by 5pp or more, that's margin compression and the score gets −1.
 Inside ±5pp the EPS line is neutral.